-El Chicano – making music since the early seventies, when their first recording of an instrumental song entitled “Viva Tirado” became an international hit with a unique sound of masterful B3 organ playing, Wes Montgomery style guitar, and a melodic music style surrounded by fiery Latin percussion.
+El Chicano have been making music since the early seventies.
+Their first recording of an instrumental song entitled “Viva Tirado” became an international hit.
+It had a unique sound of masterful B3 organ playing, Wes Montgomery style guitar, and a melodic music style surrounded by fiery Latin percussion.

 Currently El Chicano has been commissioned to score the music for a unique project, a documentary on their longtime friend and hero Cesar Chavez.
 The video, entitled “Chavez Speaks”, was released in 2004.